Milanfils/sheets/README.md

-## Google Sheets Data Sync
+## Google Sheets Connector

-Sync data from Google Sheets to your DocTypes
+Auto-Sync data from Google Sheets to your DocTypes

 #### License